 By default, SYS_AUTO_SPM_EVOLVE_TASK runs daily in the scheduled AutoTask maintenance window.
-If data changes frequently between two consecutive task executions, then the optimizer may choose suboptimal plans.
-For example, if product list prices change more frequently than executions of SYS_AUTO_SPM_EVOLVE_TASK, then more out-of-range queries may occur, possibly leading to suboptimal plans.
+If data changes frequently between two consecutive task

 When you enable the high-frequency Automatic SPM Evolve Advisor task, SYS_AUTO_SPM_EVOLVE_TASK runs more frequently, performing the same operations during every execution.
 The high-frequency task runs every hour and runs for no longer than 30 minutes.
 These settings are not configurable.
 The frequent executions mean that the optimizer has more opportunities to find and evolve better performing plans.